BuchlerTM/ImageProcessing/README.md

 # ImageProcessing
 All image processing applications, demos, scripts etc.

-This will contain subfolders detailing differant parts of the project.
+This will contain subfolders detailing different parts of the project.